-(&quot;Recent research and theory on the factor affecting perceptions of fairness and justice have followed two discrete paths; 'distributive justice' work . . . and 'procedural justice' work . . . "); Tom R. Tyler & Steven L. Blader, The Group Engagement Model: Procedural Justice, Social Identity, and Cooperative Behavior, 7 PERSONALITY & SOC.
+Procedure and Outcome Effects on Reactions to Adjudicated Resolution of Conflicts of Interest, 39 J. PERSONALITY & SOC.
 PSYCHOL.
+643, 643 (1980) ("Recent research and theory on the factor affecting perceptions of fairness and justice have followed two discrete paths; 'distributive justice' work . . . and 'procedural justice' work . . . . "); Tom R. Tyler & Steven L. Blader, The Group Engagement Model: Procedural Justice, Social Identity, and Cooperative Behavior, 7 PERSONALITY & SOC.
+PSYCHOL.
 REV. 349, 350-52 (2003) (examining the main procedural justice theories).

-Similarly, some prior research focused on preferences between completely different disputeresolution mechanisms.
-See, e.g., E. ALLAN LIND ET AL., THE PERCEPTION OF JUSTICE: TORT LITIGANTS' VIEWS OF TRIAL, COURT-ANNEXED ARBITRATION, AND JUDICIAL SETTLEMENT CONFERENCES (1989) (examining preferences between settlement conferences, trials, or arbitration); Debra L. Shapiro & Jeanne M. Brett, Comparing Three Processes Underlying Judgments of Procedural Justice: A Field Study of Mediation and Arbitration, 65 J. PERSONALITY & SOC.
+Similarly, some prior research focused on preferences between completely different dispute-resolution mechanisms.
+See, e.g., E. Allan Lind et al., The Perception of Justice: Tort Litigants' Views of Trial, COURT-ANNEXED ARBITRATION, AND JUDICIAL SETTLEMENT CONFERENCES VII-IX (1989) (examining preferences between settlement conferences, trials, or arbitration); Debra L. Shapiro & Jeanne M. Brett, Comparing Three Processes Underlying Judgments of Procedural Justice: A Field Study of Mediation and Arbitration, 65 J. PERSONALITY & SOC.
 PSYCHOL.
-1167, 1170 (1993) (examining preferences between mediation and arbitration); Donna Shestowsky, Procedural Preferences in Alternative Dispute Resolution A Closer, Modern Look at an Old Idea, 10 PSYCHOL.
+1167, 1170 (1993) (examining preferences between mediation and arbitration); Donna Shestowsky, Procedural Preferences in Alternative Dispute Resolution: A Closer, Modern Look at an Old Idea, 10 PSYCHOL.
 PUB.
-POL'Y & L. 211, 216-221 (2004) (summarizing prior research and reporting on "3 experiments that elaborate on previous research regarding preferences for alternative dispute resolution procedures for the resolution of legal disputes").
+POL'Y & L. 211, 211 (2004) (summarizing prior research and reporting on "3 experiments that elaborate on previous research regarding preferences for alternative dispute resolution procedures for the resolution of legal disputes").

 TABLE 1.

-Procedural Values and Definitions as provided in Survey to law firm associates and partners; in-house counsels at firms, labor unions, federally recognized Native American Tribes, and charities; state and federal government attorneys; pro se litigants; and federal judges.
+Procedural Values and Definitions as provided in survey to law firm associates and partners; in-house counsel at firms, labor unions, federally recognized Native American Tribes, and charities; state and federal government attorneys; pro se litigants; and federal judges.
 In the Survey, the order of the values was randomized across respondents.

-ACCURACY.
-Making sure that parties at fault are held accountable; blameless parties held blameless.
+ACCURACY: Making sure that parties at fault are held accountable; blameless parties held blameless.

-SPEED.
-Ensuring the fast determination of lawsuits.
+SPEED: Ensuring the fast determination of lawsuits.

-INEXPENSIVE.
-Litigation, once initiated, is as cheap as possible for litigants, courts, and non-litigants.
+INEXPENSIVE: Litigation, once initiated, is as cheap as possible for litigants, courts, and non-litigants.

-PARTICIPATION.
-Litigants have an opportunity to be heard and are treated with respect.
+PARTICIPATION: Litigants have an opportunity to be heard and are treated with respect.

-SIMPLICITY.
-Litigation rules are simple and easy to understand.
+SIMPLICITY: Litigation rules are simple and easy to understand.

-FAIRNESS.
-Litigants are treated equally by the court.
+FAIRNESS: Litigants are treated equally by the court.

-PRIVACY.
-Litigation rules protect confidential information.
+PRIVACY: Litigation rules protect confidential information.

-ACCESSIBILITY.
-Access to courts is clear and initiating a lawsuit is affordable.
+ACCESSIBILITY: Access to courts is clear and initiating a lawsuit is affordable.

-FINALITY.
-Litigants have assurances that the outcomes of lawsuits will not be revisited in the future.
+FINALITY: Litigants have assurances that the outcomes of lawsuits will not be re-visited in the future.

-Notice that the list of procedural values does not include the item "justice" (as Fed.
-R. Civ.
-P. 1 does).
+Notice that the list of procedural values does not include the item "justice" (as Rule 1 does).
 The reason for this omission is that "justice" is an abstract and broad term that can mean many things to many individuals.
-Frequently "justice" connotes a combination of procedural values (say, just the right combination of fairness and finality).
+Frequently, "justice" connotes a combination of procedural values (say, just the right combination of fairness and finality).
 Including "justice" in the survey might thus make other procedural values redundant.
 The ambiguity inherent in the term would also make it difficult to interpret results across individuals.
 To avoid these traps, the survey splits the broad concept of "justice" into more concrete items.